Jump to section

 Reapplication Process

-After receiving either denial or end-of-cycle letters, applicants may reapply to CPG for the next enrollment cycle.
+After receiving a denial letter, applicants may reapply for the next enrollment cycle.
 Before reapplying, however, applicants should seek the advice of an admissions counselor.
-To initiate the reapplication process, applicants must submit new applications to PharmCAS.
+To initiate the reapplication process, applicants must submit their application to PharmCAS.
 Applications are then processed by the standard application procedures.

 Transfer Admission from Another Pharmacy School

-Students requesting transfers must meet CPG's general requirements for admission.
+Students requesting transfers must meet the College's general requirements for admission.
 They must also submit the following documents by January 15th:

-1. A letter to the Director of Admissions indicating their reasons for requesting transfer and explaining any difficulties encountered at their current institutions;
+- A letter to the Associate Dean of Professional Affairs indicating their reasons for requesting transfer and explaining any difficulties encountered at their current institution;

 Readmission After Dismissal or Withdrawal for Poor Academic Performance

-Students dismissed or who withdraw due to poor academic performance may reapply for admission to CPG if they:
+Students dismissed or who withdraw due to poor academic performance may reapply for admission to the College if they:

 No guarantee of admission is implied, and questions related to advanced standing and similar issues will be addressed as they are for new applicants.
 Readmission will be granted only once.